What predictive heating means and how it works

 - 3. Fetch price and weather prediction.
 Typically 24–48h ahead.

-- 4. Compute the plan.
-Minimize cost while staying within limits.
+- 4. Create the plan.
+Keep cost low while staying within limits.

 - 5. Push schedule to devices.
-Often also as offline schedule.
+Often also as a backup schedule.

 - 6. Update continuously.
-Recompute when conditions change.
+Refresh the plan when conditions change.

 - you want preheating in cheap hours